A line-throwing apparatus (LTA) is a self-contained device that shoots a rocket projectile to a considerable distance while attached to a line.

 A good angle to consider when firing is 20 to 30 degrees above the horizon.

-Since it doesn’t look like a gun but a cylindrical in shape, leaning it against the shoulder is not proper.
+Since it doesn’t look like a gun but a cylindrical cartridge, leaning it against the shoulder is not proper.

 Here are the simple steps.